-As in Figure 4, other countries, such as Cambodia, Laos, Myanmar and Vietnam, have negligible impacts.3 This means that replacement of the production lost in Thailand will be largely accomplished within Thailand, mainly led by Rayong and Chonburi provinces.
+As in Figure 4, other countries, such as Cambodia, Lao PDR, Myanmar and Vietnam, have negligible impacts.
+This means that replacement of the production lost in Thailand will be largely accomplished within Thailand, mainly led by Rayong and Chonburi provinces.
 In sum, Thailand as a country has almost 0% impact.
 China and Indonesia will have positive impacts though they are almost negligible.
 This can be supported by JETRO's interview survey of affected companies in January 2012; it reported that among 50 affected companies, 39 answered they would restart operations at their existing locations, while and the other 8 replied that they planned to relocate their production site to other areas of Thailand.
-The Japan Chamber of Commerce, Bangkok released another survey result showing that among 48 affected manufacturing companies, 41 answered that they would restart in other areas in Thailand4.
+The Japan Chamber of Commerce, Bangkok released another survey result showing that among 48 affected manufacturing companies, 41 answered that they would restart operations at their existing location sites and 12 reported they would restart in other areas in Thailand.